Your IoT devices are under attack!

 Lastly, there’s security.
 That’s right.
 Last.
 Unfortunately, that’s the single biggest problem with IoT devices: security is most often last.
 It’s an afterthought.

-It’s worth noting that there are lots of manufacturers out there who take security very seriously, but their devices tend to be pricey.
+It’s worth noting that lots of manufacturers do take security very seriously, but their devices tend to be pricey.
 That’s the tradeoff.

 So, now we have all these cheap, er, I mean inexpensive or cost-effective, devices on the network with very little security.
 This, my friends, is an IoT malware attack waiting to happen.